Cyclic Linked List – Python function to find the node at the start of the loop

 12! * 39! / 51!

-It’s probably a good idea at this point to formalize a little the definitions of permutations and combinations, as this is what the above has been all about.
+It’s probably a good idea at this point to formalize a little the definitions of permutations and combinations.

 Permutations are when the order of the arrangement does matter – the order is a factor in making the arrangement unique.